secwest/RobustRust/TurbofishAndAssociatedTypes.md

 The Turbofish operator is used to explicitly provide the type parameter `T` when calling `parse_numeric_list` and `sum_numeric_list`.
 This is necessary because the Rust compiler cannot infer the desired numeric type automatically.

 The `main` function demonstrates how to use these generic functions with different numeric types (`i32` and `f64`).
 It parses two lists of strings into lists of numeric values, computes their sums, and prints the results.
-The Turbofish operator `::&lt;>` helps ensure the correct types are used when calling the generic functions.
+The Turbofish operator `::<>` helps ensure the correct types are used when calling the generic functions.

 ### Turbofish Mistakes